Doll (locomotive): Preservation

-At some point, Doll was temporarily withdrawn from service at the Leighton Buzzard Narrow Gauge Railway, at which point she received a new all-welded boiler from Bennett Boiler and a full bottom end overhaul at Alan Keef Ltd. The valve gear was fitted with new eccentrics and repinned and bushed to remove lost motion which had developed.
+At some point, Doll was temporarily withdrawn from service at the Leighton Buzzard Narrow Gauge Railway, at which point she received a new all-welded boiler from Bennett Boiler and a full bottom end overhaul at Alan Keef Ltd. The valve gear was fitted with new eccentrics and repinned and bushed.
 It appears that at some point in the locomotive's past the wear had been compensated for by sawing part of the lap from the slide valves and filling in notches in the reversing quadrant near mid-gear.
-After repair the engine returned to LBNGR and was in regular use from 2004 until the boiler tubes gave out prematurely.
+After repair the engine returned to LBNGR and was in regular use from 2004 until the boiler tubes wore out.
 Doll returned to service in Summer 2017 after another overhaul.
 In 2019 it was joined at Leighton Buzzard by its sister locomotive, Gertrude.

 Design

 Doll has Stephenson valve gear and outside frames.
 The design originated from a requirement for the War Department for a series of similar 0-6-0 locomotives, of which a total of only 16 were built.